-- Electrocardiogram – This test records the electrical activity of the cat’s heart to check for irregular in the rhythm.
+- Electrocardiogram: This test records the electrical activity of the cat’s heart to check for irregular rhythm.

-- Blood tests including a complete blood count and chemistry panel.
-These can help provide information on the function of other organs.
+- Blood tests: Complete blood count and chemistry panel can help provide information on the function of other organs.
 This information is important when determining methods of treatment.

-Asymptomatic cats may require no treatment, but your veterinarian will want to monitor him/her closely.
-It is not possible to cure HCM, treatment is managing symptoms and slowing down the disease.
+Asymptomatic cats may require no treatment, but your veterinarian will want to monitor the cat closely.
+It is not possible to cure HCM, treatment is aimed at managing symptoms and slowing down the progression of the disease.

-- The thick ventricles of HCM contract and relax abnormally, and to assist the relaxation phase some drugs may be necessary.
-Beta-blocking drugs such as atenolol or propranolol to slow down the heart rate, this gives the heart more time to fill the chambers.
+- Beta-blockers: The thick ventricles of HCM contract and relax abnormally, and to assist the relaxation phase beta-blockers such as atenolol or propranolol can slow down the heart rate to give the heart more time to fill the chambers.

-- ACE inhibitors and calcium blocking channels to slow down the progression of the disease.
+- Calcium blocking channels: to slow down the progression of the disease.

 - Controlled doses of blood-thinning drugs such as aspirin for cats who have a high risk of clot formation.

-- Thoracocentesis (pleural tap) to remove fluid build-up from the pleural space.
+- Thoracocentesis (pleural tap): A medical procedure that involves the placement of a needle through the chest wall to remove fluid build-up from the pleural space.

-- Restricting activity also reduces the strain on the heart and your veterinarian may prescribe a period of cage rest.
+- Restrict activity: Reduces the strain on the heart, the veterinarian may prescribe a period of cage rest.